-All our winter offerings offer single tickets for $10 (general public) and $5 (full-time, non-NU students) with the exception of Tomas and the Library Lady ($20 for adult plus child).
-For all three Black playwright readings, a special $25 package is available.
+Single tickets are $10 (general public) and $5 (full-time, non-NU students) with the exception of Tomas and the Library Lady ($20 for adult plus child).
 Admission for winter performances continues to be free to all Northwestern students with a valid NU e-mail address who complete the required registration form.
 Patrons who have a credit on file from a canceled show earlier this year will be able to apply the credit to our winter or subsequent quarter offerings in 2021.

 Questions?
-E-mail our audience service team at firstname.lastname@example.org or call 847-491-7282 Tuesdays and Wednesdays from 11 a.m. to 2 p.m. through December 16.
-Starting in January, hours will expand to 11 a.m. – 4 p.m.
-Tuesdays and Wednesdays.
+E-mail our audience service team at firstname.lastname@example.org or call 847-491-7282 Tuesdays and Wednesdays from 11 a.m. to 4 p.m.
 We appreciate your patience while our team works remotely.
 The Wirtz Center Box Office is currently closed for in person service.

 Most recently, Manna-Symone Middlebrooks served as the Casting Associate at The Folger Theatre from 2018-2020.
 She was Studio Theatre’s Artistic Apprentice for the 2017-2018 season.
 She has directed locally for festivals with Rorschach Theatre Company, Nu Sass Productions, and Post Shift Theatre Company.
 D.C assistant directing credits include The Amen Corner at Shakespeare Theatre Co.; The Folger Theatre‘s productions of Henry IV, Part I and Amadeus; BLKS with Woolly Mammoth Theatre Co.; Turn Me Loose at Arena Stage; Studio’s productions of The Remains, Translations, The Wolves, Curve of Departure, and Skeleton Crew; Broken Glass at Theater J; Scarred for Life at American University; and The Ruiners: A Modern Romance at Keegan Theatre.
 Manna-Symone holds a BA in Theatre Arts from American University and is an alumna of The British American Drama Academy.
 She will begin her MFA studies in Directing at Northwestern University in fall 2020.